 Rights of data subject

-Every data subject has the right of access to Novalnet AG pursuant to Article 15 DS-GVO, the right to correction pursuant to Article 16 DS-GVO, the right to cancellation pursuant to Article 17 DS-GVO and the right to limitation of processing pursuant to Article 18 DS-GVO.
-In addition, the supervisory authority responsible for Novalnet AG, the Bavarian State Office for Data Protection Supervision, may be contacted.
+Every data subject has the right of access to Novalnet pursuant to Article 15 DS-GVO, the right to correction pursuant to Article 16 DS-GVO, the right to cancellation pursuant to Article 17 DS-GVO and the right to limitation of processing pursuant to Article 18 DS-GVO.
+In addition, the supervisory authority responsible for Novalnet, the Bavarian State Office for Data Protection Supervision, may be contacted.
 Consents may be revoked at any time vis-à-vis the contracting party concerned.

 Data protection for applications and for application procedure